matrix-org/matrix-rust-sdk/crates/matrix-sdk-crypto/README.md

-A no-network-IO implementation of a state machine that handles E2EE for [Matrix] clients.
+A no-network-IO implementation of a state machine that handles end-to-end encryption for [Matrix] clients.

-# Usage

 If you're just trying to write a Matrix client or bot in Rust, you're probably looking for [matrix-sdk] instead.

-However, if you're looking to add E2EE to an existing Matrix client or library, read on.
+However, if you're looking to add end-to-end encryption to an existing Matrix client or library, read on.

 The state machine works in a push/pull manner: